Raulitoflying/CS5520-Cafeteria/README.md

 - **CoffeeDetail.js**: Displays detailed information about a selected coffee, including its description, ingredients, and the option to add it to the cart or mark it as a favorite.
 - **Favorite.js**: Allows users to view and manage their favorite coffees, with the ability to navigate to detailed views of each coffee.
 - **CoffeeSocialInteraction.js**: Provides a platform for users to interact with a virtual coffee expert, ask questions, and receive daily coffee tips and fun facts.
+- **PaymentSuccess.js**: Displays a confirmation message after a successful payment, including order details and a summary of purchased items.
+- **History.js**: Displays the user's order history, including order details, status, and items purchased.

 ## Firestore Collections and Data Model
 - **users**: Stores user profile details (e.g., email, username, avatar).